Refillable

 Antje Pesel – Refillable Candle Handle

-Antje Pesel created a handle for the refillable candle, inspired by old classic candlesticks and lanterns.
-This handle makes it easy to mount the candle on the wall.
-In doing so, Antje gives the candle a special and clearly defined place, different from its more predictable place on the table.
-The design of both the glass and the handle is very minimalist and originated from this function.
-Because of its symmetry, the handle can be used in two directions and the product can be adapted to different spaces.
+Antje Pesel CREATEd a handle for the refillable Candle, inspired by old classic candle holders and lanterns.
+With this handle, the Candle can easily be mounted on the wall.
+With this, Antje gives the Candle a special and clearly defined place, other than its more predictable place on the table.
+The design of both the glass and the handle is very minimalist and arises from this function.
+Due to its symmetry, the handle can be used in two directions and the product can be adapted to different spaces.

 Daphna Laurens – 15Y5

-Daphna Laurens strives to bring together form and function.
-They care deeply about aesthetics but also want their design objects to have utility.
+Daphna Laurens strives to bring form and function together.
+They care a lot about aesthetics but also want their design objects to be useful.
 Their design for the Refillable Candle is a perfect example of this design methodology.
 Two functional features formed the basis of the design for the candle holder.
-By floating the wax container, the heat from the candle will not damage the tabletop.
-At the same time, the construction required to raise the container prevents the flame from being blown out by wind/draught.
+By letting the wax container float, the heat of the Candle will not damage the table top.
+The construction required to raise the container at the same time prevents the flame from being blown out by wind/draft.

 Maarten Baptist

-Maarten Baptist made a number of candle holders in borosilicate glass together with an Eindhoven-based glassblower.
-For his design, he used three different sizes of laboratory tubes as a basis for each shape in borosilicate glass.
-Instead of blowing the glass into a specific shape, Maarten decided to make a number of 'cuts' in the tubes and then bend these shapes outwards, creating remarkable handles.
-This gives the holder a special architectural form that enters into a dialogue with the candle.
+Together with an Eindhoven glassblower, Maarten Baptist made a number of candle holders in borosilicate glass.
+He based his design on three different sizes of laboratory tubes, which serve as the standard basis for each shape in borosilicate glass.
+Instead of blowing the glass into a particular shape, Maarten decided to make a number of "cuts" in the tubes and then bend these shapes outward, creating remarkable handles.
+This gives the holder a particular architectural shape that creates a dialogue with the candle.

 Studio Thier & van Daalen – Ripple